booleanbites/houzi-doc/_docs/houzi-builder/6_customize-home.md

   <img src="../../images/home-add-section-list-types-screenshot.png" alt="home-add-section-list-types-screenshot" title="home-add-section-list-types-screenshot" width=300 height=500 border= "1px solid"/>

-> Above mentioed **List-Types** are *generic houzez taxonomies/List-Type options*.
+> Above mentioed **List-Types** are *generic Houzez Taxonomies/List-Type options*.
 You may encounter all or some of these options, according to the data of your website.

 ### List Type Value

-> List Type Value field is only available for the Properties Listing related sections (i.e. section with the types **property** or **term**).
+> List Type Value field is only available for the Properties Listing related sections (i.e. section with the widget types **property** or **term**).

 List type values are the Houzez taxonomies related data.
 You can customize the **Properties Listing** on home screen by selecting the *one* or *multiple* *List Type value*.